nufke/node-lox-mqtt-gateway/README.md

 ### Broadcast the control structure over MQTT

 When starting the gateway, the first message published over MQTT is the structure of the available controls, categories and rooms extracted from the Loxone Miniserver.
-To receive this structure, a client needs to subscribe to the following topic:
+To receive this structure, a client (e.g., [loxberrypwa](https://github.com/nufke/loxberrypwa) needs to subscribe to the following topic:

 ```
-<mqtt_prefix>/structure
+<mqtt_prefix_app>/structure
 ```

 *NOTE: This structure is **not identical** to the Loxone structure, but looks simiar since the same information is shared over MQTT.
-A different structure has been created to capture and exchange other non-Loxone information.*
+A different structure has been created to integrated with other non-Loxone devices over MQTT.*

-### Receiving state changes of the Loxone Miniserver and broadcast them to MQTT
+### Broadcasting a Loxone state change over MQTT

 To receive actual states of controls and other elements, you need to subscribe to the following topic:

 ```
-<mqtt_prefix>/<serialnr>/<uuid>/states/#
+<mqtt_prefix_lox>/<serialnr>/<uuid>/#
 ```

-The `serialnr` of your Miniserver and the `uuid` of the control or state can be found in the Loxone structure file `LoxAPP3.json` on your Miniserver.
+The topic prefix `<mqtt_prefix_lox>` will subscribe to messages coming from a Loxone Miniserver, with `serialnr` and the `uuid` of a state, as can be found in the Loxone structure file `LoxAPP3.json` on your Miniserver.

-**Example of incoming state change**
+**Example**

 ```
-lox/0123456789AB/01234567-abcd-0123-ffffeeeeddddcccc/states/active 1
+loxone/0123456789AB/01234567-abcd-0123-ffffeeeeddddcccc 1
 ```

-Where `lox` is the MQTT prefix, `0123456789AB` is the Miniserver serial nr., `01234567-abcd-0123-ffffeeeeddddcccc` the uuid of a control, `state/active` the current state of the control (a switch in this example) and `1` the received value.
+Where `loxone` is the MQTT prefix, `0123456789AB` is the Miniserver serial nr., and `01234567-abcd-0123-ffffeeeeddddcccc` the uuid of one of the state fields in a control, and `1` the received value.

 ### Sending MQTT control messages to the Loxone Miniserver

 To control the Loxone Miniserver, you should send messages to the following MQTT topic:

 ```
-<mqtt_prefix>/<serialnr>/<uuid>/cmd
+<mqtt_prefix_lox>/<serialnr>/<control-uuid>/cmd
 ```

 **Example**

 ```
-lox/0123456789AB/01234567-abcd-0123-ffffeeeeddddcccc/cmd off
+loxone/0123456789AB/01234567-abcd-0123-ffffeeeeddddcccc/cmd off
 ```

 In this example, a switch on Miniserver `0123456789AB` with uuid `01234567-abcd-0123-ffffeeeeddddcccc` is switched off.